waldoj/technology-budgeting/docs/index.md

 - Security threats
 - Hiring, staffing, and other resource constraints

 This is written specifically for procurement of custom software, but it’s important to recognize that commercial off-the-shelf software (COTS) is often custom and Software as a Service (SaaS) often requires custom code.
-Once any customization is made, the bulk of this advice in this handbook applies to these commercial offerings.
+Once any customization is made, the bulk of this advice in this playbook applies to these commercial offerings.
 (See "[Beware the customized commercial software trap](#beware-the-customized-commercial-software-trap)" for details.)

 As government leaders, we must be good stewards of public money by demanding easy-to-use, cost-effective, sustainable digital tools for use by the public and civil servants.
-This handbook will help you do just that.
+This playbook will help you do just that.

 ### About the authors

 We work for [18F](https://18f.gov/), part of the Technology Transformation Services team at the [General Services Administration](https://www.gsa.gov/) (GSA).
 Collectively, the three of us have many years of experience in government procurement, software development, and state-level elective office.

 In work funded by GSA’s [10x](https://10x.gsa.gov/), we spent a year meeting with state legislators, legislative fiscal staff, state budget officers, contracting officers, and gubernatorial policy advisors.
-This handbook came of learning from and teaching hundreds of people from dozens of states.
+This playbook came of learning from and teaching hundreds of people from dozens of states.
 We’re grateful to the many people who contributed their time and knowledge throughout that process.

 <hr>